Aleksandar Đorđević: Serbia national team (2013–2019)

-In November 2013, Đorđević was named the head coach of the Serbian national basketball team.
+On 25 December 2013, Đorđević was officially named the head coach of the Serbian national basketball team.
 With Serbia, he took the silver medal at the 2014 FIBA World Cup.
-In June 2015, he signed an extension with the Basketball Federation of Serbia, to be the team's selector until 2019.
+In June 2015, he signed an extension with the Basketball Federation of Serbia, to be the team's head coach until 2019.

 His second major tournament in which he led the Serbian national team was the 2015 EuroBasket.
 In the first phase of the tournament, Serbia dominated in the tournament's toughest group (Group B), with a 5–0 record, and then eliminated Finland and the Czech Republic in the round of 16 and quarterfinal games, respectively.
 However, Serbia were stopped in their semifinal game by Lithuania, by a score of 67–64, and they eventually also lost to the host team, France, in the bronze-medal game, by a score of 81–68.

 On 21 August 2016, he led Serbia's national team to the silver medal at the 2016 Summer Olympics.
 At the 2017 EuroBasket, Serbia won the silver medal, after losing in the final game to Slovenia.

 At the 2019 FIBA World Cup, Serbia lost to Argentina in their quarterfinals game.
 In the classification games, Serbia defeated the United States and Czech Republic, and thus finished the tournament in 5th place.
 After the game versus the Czech Republic, Đorđević announced that he would no longer be the head coach of Serbia's senior national team.

-China national team (2022–present)
+China national team (2022–2024)

 On 16 November 2022, Đorđević was named the head coach of the China national basketball team.

+Đorđević will take the Chinese National Team for the FIBA World Cup in August 2023.